What is Calcium Carbonate?

 It forms in seawater when dissolved calcium ions combine with dissolved carbon dioxide.
 The calcium carbonate is insoluble in water and precipitates out of the solution.

-This process plays an important role in the formation of many geological features such as coral reefs and limestone.
+This process plays an important role in the formation of many geological features, such as coral reefs and limestone.

-Hard water contains high levels of dissolved minerals including calcium and magnesium.
-When heated the minerals gradually precipitate.
+Hard water contains high levels of dissolved minerals, including calcium and magnesium.
+When heated, the minerals gradually precipitate.
 The deposit that forms is limescale.

-It's used in the production of paper, plastic, paint and many other products that we use every day.
+Calcium carbonate is a useful, naturally occurring substance with many industrial and commercial uses.
+It's used in the production of paper, plastic, paint, and many other products that we use every day.

-It's used in the production of asphalt, cement, concrete and bricks.
-In agriculture it's used as a conditioner to neutralise the acid in soils.
+Calcium carbonate is used to produce asphalt, cement, concrete and bricks.
+In agriculture, it's used as a conditioner to neutralise acid in soils.
 It's also used as a calcium supplement in animal feed.

-Calcium carbonate is used as a food additive particularly in baked goods and cereals.
-Not only is it a source of calcium but it also improves texture.
+Calcium carbonate is used as a food additive, particularly in baked goods and cereals.
+Not only is it a source of calcium, but it also improves texture.

 It can be used as a dietary supplement and as an antacid to treat stomach acid.
 It's used in paper production to improve quality and brightness.